-No. Internal Version Contents 49 13.00 The options for the clpmdctrl and clpmdstat commands have been made the same as those for the clphdctrl and clphdstat commands.
+NI- Inda we all Contagte No. Version 49 13.00 The options for the clpmdctrl and clpmdstat commands have been made the same as those for the clphdctrl and clphdstat commands.
 50 13.02 JVM monitor resource supports Apache Tomcat 10.0.
 51 13.10 Added protection against vulnerabilities (CVE-2022-34824 and CVE-2022- 34825): a feature for appropriately giving permission to the installation folder during installation.
 52 13.10 Added SMTPS and STARTTLS support for the mail reporting function.
 53 13.10 Added a forced stop function for the Azure environment to the forced stop re- source.
-54 13.10 Added a forced stop function for the vCenter forced stop resource used with vSphere Automation APIs.
+54 13.10 Added a forced stop function for the vCenter forced stop resource used with 12.10 vSphere Automation APIs.
 55 13.10 Allowed specifying a log-file storage period.
-56 13.10 Expanded the check items of cluster configuration data.
-57 13.10 Allowed changing the transmission source IP address of a floating IP resource.
-58 13.10 Accelerated the initial construction and full copying of a ReFS-based mirror disk resource.
+56 57 13.10 13.10 Expanded the check items of cluster configuration data.
+Allowed changing the transmission source IP address of a floating IP resource.
+58 13.10 Accelerated the initial construction and full copying of a ReFS-based mirror 30 15.10 disk resource.
 59 13.10 Added a feature for allowing a failover on a mirror break.
-60 13.10 Allowed registering the following monitor resources with the multi target monitor resource: - AWS Elastic IP monitor resource - AWS Virtual IP monitor resource - AWS Secondary IP monitor resource - AWS AZ monitor resource - AWS DNS monitor resource - Azure probe port monitor resource - Azure load balance monitor resource - Azure DNS monitor resource - Google Cloud Virtual IP monitor resource - Google Cloud load balance monitor resource - Google Cloud DNS monitor resource - Oracle Cloud Virtual IP monitor resource - Oracle Cloud load balance monitor resource 61 13.10 Added a feature for setting as a warning a value returned from the specified • script, to custom monitor resources.
+60 13.10 raded a reactive for any wing a fairs for on a finite oreas.
+Allowed registering the following monitor resources with the multi target monitor resource: - AWS Elastic IP monitor resource - AWS Virtual IP monitor resource - AWS Secondary IP monitor resource - AWS AZ monitor resource - AWS DNS monitor resource Azure probe port monitor resourceAzure load balance monitor resource - Azure DNS monitor resource - Google Cloud Virtual IP monitor resource - Google Cloud load balance monitor resource - Google Cloud DNS monitor resource - Oracle Cloud Virtual IP monitor resource - Oracle Cloud load balance monitor resource 61 13.10 Added a feature for setting as a warning a value returned from the specified script, to custom monitor resources.
 62 13.10 Added support for SQL Server 2022 for SQL Server monitor resources.
 63 13.10 Added support for PostgreSQL 15.1 for PostgreSQL monitor resources.
-64 13.10 Eliminated the need for Python for configurations in AWS environments where only AWS Virtual IP resources and AWS Virtual IP monitor resources are used.
-65 13.10 Allowed using Cluster WebUI to specify environment variables for AWS- related features to access instance metadata and the AWS CLI.
+64 13.10 Eliminated the need for Python for configurations in AWS environments where 0.5 12.10 only AWS Virtual IP resources and AWS Virtual IP monitor resources are used.
+65 13.10 Allowed using Cluster WebUI to specify environment variables for AWS- 12.10 related features to access instance metadata and the AWS CLI.
 66 13.10 Added a feature for specifying command line options for the AWS CLI accessed by AWS-related features.